The Bernstein File – German Edition – Genre: Action, Thriller – Similiar to Jason Bourne, Central Intelligence

-With a dull noise both men hit the ground after one another.
+With a dull noise, both men hit the ground after one another.
 Satisfied with his work Berger holstered his gun.
 He had von Bernstein struck down with a single shot to the head.
-His boss, Berger clicked his tongue he was finished too, even if it wasn’t with a clean head shot.
+His boss, Berger clicked his tongue as he was finished too, even if it wasn’t a clean headshot.
 His clients will be very pleased.
 Thanks to the two professionals, none of the agents was still alive.
 And considering everything his people knew, the oldest daughter wasn’t either.
 Now he only had to take care of the wife and the little one and all indications about him or the others will be erased.

 Searchingly he checked the room.
-They had to be somewhere up here otherwise Macchiavelli wouldn’t had been so surprised and asked for them.
+They had to be somewhere up here, otherwise Macchiavelli wouldn’t have been so surprised and asked for them.
 There was no way they could have escaped!

 He remembered he had seen von Bernstein glimpsing at the other wall.
 Maybe they hid their somehow?
 It was possible.
 But in that case, he was lost with his gun.
 He needed something way bigger!

 Stepping out into the garden he looked around, his glance slid over the dead bodies which are leaned to the house wall.
 He nodded satisfied.
 Everything seemed inconspicuous.
 No one would see anything if they don’t come too close.